 This project is thus not only about engaging youth to build resilience, social cohesiveness and security in their communities, but also about enabling youth to develop the skills needed to voice their opinions on issues that concern them.
 In and through this project, HSC recognizes youth as a valuable ally in tackling the most urgent social issues of our time.

 ♣ Feb 8, Delft: Kickoff of the project in Delft with partner Participe

 ♠ Mar 6-7, Tunis: First international workshop of the Tunisian part of the project (‘Tunisian Leaders for Human Security’) with the twelve chosen youth mentors and in association with local partner Free Sight Association.
-Topics included safety and security in communities, designing initiatives for youth, and self-monitoring techniques throughout the project.
+Topics included safety and security in communities, an initial analysis of push factors contributing to radicalization in their region (on which the mentors based their ideas for the proposed initiatives with mentees), and self-monitoring techniques throughout the project.

 ♥ May 26-29, Tunis: Second workshop with mentors.